SEServerExtender/EssentialsPlugin/README.md

 ------------------------------
 This option, when turned on, automatically manages entities in the world.
 The biggest issue with Space Engineers currently is when a dedicated server gets a lot of entities, it's UPS drops due to GameLogic.
 This is almost always due to having too many entities in the world.
 This system manages them by removing / disabling entities in the world that no one can see, or are generally doing nothing.
 This helps improve UPS greatly as these entities no longer get processed.
 The system is complex and updates to it are ongoing, but many servers now use it with great success.

+Dynamic turret management is another dynamic setting that lets the server control all the turrets in the world.
+The server will turn off all turrets if no one is around, but if an enemy or neutral player comes close, it will turn them back on.
+This effectively rids the server of lag created by having active turrets always running.

 All conceals and reveals are logged in your C:/path/to/instance/Logs/ directory.

 Options: